 Unfortunately not anymore.
 When Marriott and Starwood introduced a unified loyalty program in 2018, the company offered lifetime Titanium status to those with 750 elite nights plus 10 years of Platinum status between the Marriott Rewards and Starwood Preferred Guest programs.

 This was offered as a one-time courtesy, but unfortunately isn’t offered on an ongoing basis.
+On top of that, just to be thorough, I’ll mention that there’s no way to earn lifetime Ambassador status.

 Do you earn Choice Benefits with lifetime Marriott Platinum status?